 An intensive outpatient program might work best for you if you:

-- Have already completed an inpatient rehab stay with success.
+- Have already completed an inpatient rehab stay.

 - Have gone through drug and alcohol detox, so withdrawal symptoms are no longer an issue.